 • Works within 2–10 minutes for most users

-• DMSO penetrates to joint level — not surface relief
+• DMSO penetrates to joint level — not just surface relief

 • No pills, no systemic side effects